 - The clients receiving the products are the ones who pay for shipping, not the manufacturer.

 - The freight carrier drives to the warehouse, picks up the product, then turns around and drives it back to the customer.

-- If the manufacturer or distributor ships to the same clients regularly, they can leverage the 3PL’s warehousing AND transportation services to provide more aggressive pricing to their end user, or keep prices the same and add profit to their bottom line, adding value by including freight and shipping as part of the per unit price to the end user.
+- If the manufacturer or distributor ships to the same clients regularly, they can leverage the 3PL’s warehousing AND transportation services to provide more aggressive pricing to their end-user, or keep prices the same and add profit to their bottom line, adding value by including freight and shipping as part of the per-unit price to the end-user.

 Depending on your business needs, it might make sense to investigate what your warehousing company is able to offer in the way of value-added services.
 Maybe they won’t offer any and are simply built to store pallets.
 That’s fine.
-It’s ultimately up to you to decide where and how to make your supply chain its most effective.
+It’s ultimately up to you to decide where and how to make your supply chain the most effective.